 When Exxon-Mobil wants fast-track permits to drill for oil in the Alaskan National Wildlife Refuge, NEPA says not so fast.
-When the U.S. Forest Service tried to claim that the risk of wildfires justified its plan to allow enough timber to fill more than 2,000 logging trucks a year, conservationists sued under NEPA and a federal judge labeled the logging proposal “incomprehensible.”
+When the U.S. Forest Service tried to claim that the risk of wildfires justified its plan to allow enough timber to fill more than 2,000 logging trucks a year, a federal judge citing NEPA labeled the logging proposal “incomprehensible.”

 Who Manages Our Public Lands?

 America’s federal public lands – owned equally by all Americans – cover over 600 million acres – that almost a quarter of all land in the United States.
 There are four federal public land systems: the National Forest System, the National System of Public Lands managed by the Bureau of Land Management (BLM), the National Park System, and the National Wildlife Refuge System.
 Together, BLM, the US Forest Service, National Park Service, US Fish and Wildlife Service and the National Wilderness Preservation System are collectively responsible for managing outdoor recreation, livestock grazing, mineral development, and energy production on all federally managed public lands.